The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

-• Another classic European flavour, without the booze.
+• Another classic European flavour without the alcohol content

-Formula 1 fans are sure to be familiar with this offering already — given how well-marketed it is during almost every race of the season — however if you aren’t aware, the good folks at Heineken produce a 0.0% beer that delivers a remarkably similar flavour profile to the OG version.
-You’re getting Heineken’s famed A-Yeast for a malty body, but with a finish that’s plenty refreshing on the palate, making it a serious contender if you need to drive home.
+Formula 1 fans are sure to be familiar with this offering already given how well-marketed it is during almost every race of the season.
+But for those of you who aren’t aware, the good folks over at Heineken now produce a 0.0% beer that delivers a remarkably similar flavour profile to the OG version.
+You’re getting Heineken’s famed A-Yeast for a malty body with a finish that’s plenty refreshing on the palate, making it a serious contender if you need to drive home.

 Carlton Zero